“Set the Top of My Head on Fire”: An Interview with Guest Reader Mel Bosworth

 Could you share (the links to) a few flashes you love?

 Neighbors by Christy Crutchfield

 About the Reader:

-Bio: Mel Bosworth is the author of the novel Freight, the poetry chapbook Every Laundromat in the World, and co-author with Ryan Ridge of the forthcoming collection Second Acts.
-His work has appeared in Hayden's Ferry Review, Tin House, Per Contra, New World Writing, Santa Monica Review, Melville House, American Book Review, and elsewhere.
-A former series editor for the Wigleaf Top 50, he currently serves as an associate editor for The Best Small Fictions 2017and is the creator & curator of the Small Press Book Review.
-Mel lives in Western Massachusetts.
+Mel Bosworth is the author of the novel Freight, the poetry chapbook Every Laundromat in the World, and co-author with Ryan Ridge of Second Acts in American Lives.
+His work has appeared in Hayden's Ferry Review, Per Contra, New World Writing, Santa Monica Review, Melville House, American Book Review, and elsewhere.
+A former series editor for the Wigleaf Top 50 and a former assistant editor for The Best Small Fictions, Mel curates the Small Press Book Review, an online archive.
+He lives in Western Massachusetts.